joeromero/docs/content/cartodb_js/cartodb_js.md

 #### layer.createSubLayer(layerDefinition)

-Adds a new data to the current layer.
+Adds new data to the current layer.
 With this method data from multiple tables can be easily visualized.
 New in V3.

 ##### ARGUMENTS